 - Cranberries.
 You’re going to love the chewy bites of sweetness!
 Feel free to swap out the cranberries for raisins or another preferred dried fruit.

 This homemade granola recipe comes together quick and easy!

 - Preheat oven and prepare pan.

 - Combine oil, honey, cinnamon and salt in a large bowl.
 Stir in oats and nuts.

-- Spread mixture onto a lined sheet pan and bake.
+- Spread mixture in an even layer onto a lined sheet pan and bake.

 - Remove from oven and mix in dried fruit.

 - Cool completely before packaging up and storing or gifting.